EndyBoi/EndyBoi/README.md

 <div align='center'>
   <p width="250px">
     <h3>Hi there!
 Stay a while and listen friend.</h3>
-    I am currently enrolled in Ironhacks WebDev bootcamp, I am currently in the process of leanring more Javascript, soon Node.js, React, and MongoDB.
-However, I am mostly interested in the application of these skills in junction with NEAT, Tensor Flow, and Brain.JS for machine learning and AI applications.
+    I am currently enrolled in Ironhacks WebDev bootcamp, I am currently in the process of leanring more Javascript, Node.js, React, and MongoDB.
+I am also in the process of gaining a greater understanding of machine learning, currently with Brain.js to compliment my growing understanding of Javascript.
   </p>
 </div>